Program

 Thomas Schreck, HM Munich University of Applied Sciences

-Unraveling the Web of Disinformation: Exploring the Larger Context of State-Sponsored Influence Campaigns on Twitter
+Unraveling the Web of Disinformation: Exploring the Larger Context of State-Sponsored Influence Campaigns on Twitter [PDF]

 Mohammad Hammas Saeed, Boston University